Are Landlords Responsible For Pest Control?

 If you discover a pest in your home, it’s worth establishing if it is an infestation or just one individual.
 No matter which, you want to get rid of them.

-As a tenant, you could lay poison, set traps or prevent access to the property and food sources.
-This could help prevent a single pest from turning into an infestation.
+You may also set traps or prevent access to the property and food sources.
+These could help prevent a single pest from turning into an infestation.

 It’s also important to ensure that you block their way in, because otherwise more will come.
 Make sure you are: